Event-Streaming-Example/ese-orchestration/README.md

 | <http://localhost:8501>       | Consumer Dashboard  |
 | <http://localhost:15672>      | Mailer Queue Stats  |
 | <http://localhost:8025>       | Mailer Inbox UI     |

+If some components are on a different machine, change the base URL to the machine's IP address.
+The port remains the same.